DerYokoya/Habit-Tracker/README.md

 ---

 ## Future Improvements

-- Reminder notifications via the Chrome Alarms API
+- **Reminder notifications** — using the Chrome Alarms API to remind the user at a set time each day
-- Habit categories and tags
+- **Habit categories and tags** — grouping related habits and filter by category
+- **Goal setting** — defining a weekly target per habit (e.g. 5 out of 7 days) and tracking progress toward it
-- Export progress as CSV or JSON
+- **Export** — downloading history as CSV or JSON
-- Dark mode
-- Habit archive (hide without deleting)
-- Weekly completion rate goal setting
+- **Dark mode** — matching the extension to the system theme
+- **Habit archive** — hiding completed or retired habits without losing their history
+- **Chrome Web Store release** — packaging and publishing so anyone can install with one click